vidboda/ComputeDeltaESRSeq/README.md

 ## Installation

-To run the script you need Perl and the CPAn module REST::Client, and an active internet connection (the scripts uses togows.org REST service)
+To run the script you need Perl and the CPAN module REST::Client, and an active internet connection (the scripts uses togows.org REST service)

 ## Run